 We may earn money or products from the companies mentioned in this post.
 At no extra cost to you, I only recommend products I have experience with.
 As an Amazon Associate, I earn from qualifying purchases.

 When we’re not traveling, we’re dreaming of travel.
 One of the ways we love to dream about travel is to look through our travel pictures.
-This means, of course, that we have to get our travel pictures off our phones and cameras and on to display them for all to see.
+This means, of course, that we have to get our travel pictures off our mobile devices, hard drives, phones, and camera sd cards and on to display them for all to see.
 What do you do with your travel photos, or how do you display your travel photos?

 Have you ever been at a loss as to what to do with travel pictures?
 I’ve included some DIY and some done-for-you options, so if you don’t feel extra crafty, don’t sweat it!
 Learn how to display your travel photos with these traditional, fun, or innovative ideas.